Javier1019/Javier1019/README.md

 - I believe that honesty is the most important value.
 - My reason for getting up every day is to make the world a little bit better through my work.
 - I'm always learning something new.
-- I was extremly unorganized until I got to College, now i can't live without my agenda.
+- I was extremly unorganized until I got to college, now I can't live without my agenda.
-- I have a team mindset, always working to help others even if it's a little bit.
+- I have a team mindset, to always be working to help others even if it's a little bit.
 - Coffee Addict.

 <!--